I got a call from Bhavik, I look after his equity portfolio and finance planning.

 He agreed to do that as well.

-I said we will meet next week, meanwhile complete these things.
+I said we would meet next week, meanwhile, complete these things.

 Next week, he looked very much satisfied.